jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-12-07-flink-spark-local-dev/index.md

 #### Docker Compose Service

-The Spark container is created with the EMR image (*public.ecr.aws/emr-on-eks/spark/emr-6.15.0:latest*), and it is made to run indefinitely so that a Spark application can run by a separate process.
+The Spark container is created with the EMR image (*public.ecr.aws/emr-on-eks/spark/emr-6.15.0:latest*), and it starts the Spark History Server, which provides an interface to debug and diagnose completed and running Spark applications.
+Note that the server is configured to run in foreground (*SPARK_NO_DAEMONIZE=true*) in order for the container to keep alive.
 As mentioned, the updated Spark configuration files and the project folder are volume-mapped.
-Note that I tried to create a Spark cluster by deploying the driver and executor separately, but I didn't have luck.
-I would try to create a Spark cluster later because it can be beneficial by allowing us to access the Spark Web UI for monitoring.

 ```yaml
 # docker-compose.yml